MicrosoftDocs/powerquery-docs/powerquery-docs/get-data-experience.md

 ![SQL Server connector navigator](images/me-navigator.png)

 The two main sections of this window are:
-* **Object selection** - Displayed on the left-hand side of the window.
-The user can interact with these objects and select one or enable the multi-select to get multiple objects.
+* **Object selection**&mdash;Displayed on the left-hand side of the window.
+The user can interact with these objects and select one, or enable multi-select to get multiple objects.
-* **The data preview** - It displays a preview of the data from the selected object on the right-hand side of the window.
+* **The data preview**&mdash;Displays a preview of the data from the selected object on the right-hand side of the window.

 >[!Note]
 >Some connectors completely bypass this window and go straight to the output query phase.
-One example of a connector that can do this is the 'Folder" connector.
+One example of a connector that can do this is the "Folder" connector.

 ## 4. Output query

 This is the phase where the user defines where to load the query.
 The options vary from integration to integration.
-But one option that is always be available is the option to load data to the Power Query Editor to further transform and enrich the query.
+But one option that is always available is the option to load data to the Power Query Editor to further transform and enrich the query.